dolthub/docs/content/reference/sql/dolt-system-tables.md

 Note that `dolt_commit_diff_$TABLENAME` is the analogue of the `dolt diff` CLI command.
 It represents the [two-dot diff](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#double_dot) between the two commits provided.
-The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a traditional two-way diff, it returns a log of individual diffs between all adjacent commits on a single branch.
+The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a two-way diff, it returns a log of individual diffs between all adjacent commits in the current branch's commit graph.

 ### Schema